 A university-trained professional who specialises in using exercise as medicine, particularly for people with medical conditions.
 Also known as Accredited Exercise Physiologist (AEP).

 A university-trained professional who specialises in designing exercise programs for healthy people.

-A gland that releases substances through a duct.
+A gland that releases substances (such as digestive juices, sweat, saliva or milk) through a duct.